Juan Manuel Ortiz (Uruguayan footballer)

-Juan Manuel Ortiz Prieto (born 14 April 1982 in Uruguay) is a Uruguayan footballer.
+Juan Manuel Ortiz Prieto (born 14 April 1982) is a Uruguayan former footballer who plays as a forward.

 Career

 In 2003, Ortiz travelled with Club Nacional de Football, one of the most successful Uruguayan teams, to the Peace Cup in South Korea.
 Despite this, he was not allowed to sign with the club so joined Argentinean side Estudiantes de La Plata instead.

 For 2007, he signed for Peñarol, the most successful team in Uruguay but only stayed for half a season.

 After playing for Argentinean outfit Club Atlético Huracán, Ortiz enjoyed a four-season stint with C.A.
 Fénix.
 He then spent five seasons with Miramar Misiones in the Uruguayan second division before leaving after relegation to the third division at the end of 2018.